slaclab/conda-pack-docs/docs/action.md

-# lcls-rhel6-conda-pack
+# Conda pack for custom LCLS Python environments

-This action is a composite action that handles the creation and testing of a python environment using a RHEL6 Docker image aimed at replicating the installation environment of LCLS prod machines.
+A GitHub action has been defined to the creation and testing of a Python environment using a RHEL6 Docker image aimed at replicating the installation environment of LCLS prod machines.

 In order to use this project, the repository must be packaged with a root level `environment.yml` file constructed using the [conda template](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).
 The action creates an environment from this file within the context of the RHEL6 docker image specified by [lcls-rhel6-conda-docker](https://github.com/slaclab/lcls-rhel6-conda-docker) and will store the artifact.